lm687/CompSign/README.md

     library(devtools)
     devtools::install_github("lm687/CompSign")

-# Variations of the models
+# Variations of the model

 The first row is the `<model>` argument in the function `wrapper_run_TMB()`.
 | name of model (for user) | description  |cpp file (no need to use)   |   |   |